 Kansas City, MO, Schools with Trade Programs

 There are a few trade schools in and around the Kansas City, Missouri, area.
 There are many non-degree programs available in various trades, such as in construction, industrial technology, automotive repair and many other career areas, and some associate degrees are also available.
-Detailed information about three schools offering trade programs in and near Kansas City, MO, is found here.
+Detailed information about two schools offering trade programs in and near Kansas City, MO, is found here.
 Read about coursework, hands-on training opportunities and program duration.
 Get facts about these schools provided in the table at the bottom of this article.

 - Metropolitan Community College - Kansas City offers apprenticeships, certificate and associate degree programs in health, engineering and industrial technologies.
 The college is located within the downtown Kansas City, MO, area.